A big team

 Our effort would not be possible without the work of many volunteers involved.
 Our network consists of many people who volunteer for fundamental and freedom rights in the digital age.
 They must be mentioned before we introduce the core team.

 was one of the founding initiators of AKVorrat in 2009 and has - together with his friend and colleague Ewald Scheucher, epicenter.work's attorney - worked on the successful mass complaint against data retention to the Constitutional Court and cited it as the first appellant.
 He is a communications engineer and holds a doctorate in law, specializing in fundamental and human rights in the information society.
 Full-time, he is the scientific director of the Research Institute - Center for Digital Human Rights.
 Since 2015 he is the chairman of epicenter.works.
 He sees himself as the "legal ant" behind the numerous complaints and campaigns.
 Christof is recognized throughout Europe as an expert in data protection and teaches i.a.
 European data protection and telecommunications law at the University of Vienna and at the University of Hannover.
 He regularly contributes to the education and training of Austrian judges.

 has been pursuing the activities of AK Vorrat and epicenter.works as an interested citizen for quite some time.
 The defender of fundamental rights now operates as a treasurer on the board of the association.
 He wants to help to create an organizational structure for the association, which also meets the current growth and increasing legal requirements.
 He brings more than ten years of banking experience and volunteer involvement in various associations.

 Herbert Gnauer (@HerbertGnauer)

 is a practicing radio producer and emeritus IT-machinist.
 He has been on the internet since 1992, and therefore is just as long faced with digital rights issues.
-Yet always surprised by the developments in this field, albeit less of the directions taken than their dynamics.
-Entry into AKVorrat as co-signatory on the lawsuit against data retention filed with the Austrian Constitutional Court or ECJ, member of the Executive Board since mid-2015.
+Yet, he is always surprised by the developments in this field, albeit less of the directions taken than their dynamics.
+Herbert entered into AKVorrat as co-signatory on the lawsuit against data retention filed with the Austrian Constitutional Court or ECJ, and is a member of the Executive Board since mid-2015.

 Thomas Lohninger (@socialhack)